 Assessment takes place continuously from a child's very earliest days in school and children are carefully tracked to ensure that appropriate progress is sustained.
-Statutory assessment takes place at the end of the Early Years Foundation Stage and at the end of each Key Stage (Year Two and Year Six).
-Parents and children are kept informed of attainment, progress and targets on a termly basis.
+Statutory assessments take place during the first few weeks of school where children sit the government's Baseline Assessment; at the end of Year 1 where children sit a phonics screening test; in Year 4 where children sit a Multiplication Check and in Year 6 where children sit assessments in Reading, Writing, Mathematics and Grammar and Punctuation.
+Parents and children are kept informed of attainment, progress, and targets on a termly basis at Parents' Evening.